-Period is defined as the smallest time interval required by a wave to complete a wave cycle.
+The period is defined as the smallest time interval required by a wave to complete a wave cycle.
 It is denoted by ‘T’.
+Consider this figure:

 As we can see that here x-axis is the time axis while the y-axis is representing the amplitude.
 Thus the minimum time required by the wave after which it repeats the cycle is represented as T. This is nothing but the time period of the wave.